Pewejekubam/qbd-to-gnucash/prd/core-prd-v3.6.3.md

 ---

 ## 3. Background Context
 QuickBooks Desktop is a proprietary platform, and many users are migrating to open-source accounting systems for reasons including cost, longevity, and transparency.
 However, the lack of compatible conversion tooling presents a serious barrier.
-This project exists to fill that gap, enabling clean migration of core data without data loss or manual recreation.
+This project exists to fill that gap, enabling clean migration of core data without data loss and with minimal manual recreation.

 ---